OxHainan/cloak-docs/docs/source/tee-blockchain-architecture/cloak-network.rst

     :align: center

 When a transaction involves multiple parties, Cloak will check the legality of Multi-Party and accept their inputs data.
-Then, check whether transaction inputs parameters are complete.
+Then, Cloak checks the completeness of transaction inputs parameters.
 If not, it can wait for other Multi-Party.
-Finally, take the transaction into EVM execution and save it to the ledger.
+Finally, Cloak takes the transaction into EVM execution and saves it to the ledger.